motokikasai/webpack-jquery-carousel/README.md

-# Bootstrap
+# Webpack experiment with jQuery and Bootstrap

-- Use the DCI boilerplate
+- Use Webpack boilerplate
 - Add bootstrap to the project
-- import boostrap Sass
+- import bootstrap Sass
-- add some boilerplate code (like headline, text, it should appear with bootstrap style)
-- display a carousel on the page (use the one from bootstrap)
+- display a carousel on the page
-- display a popup on hover on a certain element (use the one from bootstrap)
+- display a popup on hover on a certain element

-> Bootstrap depends on 2 other libraries - jquery and popper.js